b0bh00d/Hg-Suite/README.md

 another, this became quite a time-saver.

 `commit` uses a comment-management subsystem to locate and extract embedded commit comments.
-Embedded commit comments begin with an at symbol (@) followed by a keyword and a colon.
+Embedded commit comments begin with an AT symbol (@) followed by a keyword and a colon.
 The keyword determines the kind of prefix the commit comment will have: